-Plumbing Pressure Regulator Service Granite Falls, MN
+Plumbing Pressure Regulator Service Serving Granite Falls, MN

 The pressure-reducing valve is a small brass device where the water line enters the house, and it does one critical job: step high, variable municipal pressure down to a safe, steady level the home's plumbing can handle.
 When it fails — and every PRV eventually does, usually in 7 to 12 years — it either lets pressure climb dangerously high or chokes it too low, and a home with no PRV at all takes whatever the city sends, which can spike past 100 PSI.
-PRV service tests your incoming pressure and rebuilds or replaces the regulator so the whole {city} system runs in a safe range.
+PRV service tests your incoming pressure and rebuilds or replaces the regulator so the whole Granite Falls system runs in a safe range.

 High pressure is deceptively destructive because it does its damage slowly and everywhere at once — it hammers the pipes, shortens the life of the water heater and every appliance with a fill valve, wears out faucet cartridges and toilet fill valves, and stresses each fitting toward the burst that finally announces the problem.
 We put a gauge on the system to read the actual static and how it behaves, then set the replacement PRV to the ideal 50-to-70 PSI.
-Where a home has no regulator at all, adding one is one of the highest-value protections across a {county} system.
+Where a home has no regulator at all, adding one is one of the highest-value protections across a Chippewa County system.

 PRVs are serviceable but not forever.
 A regulator fouled by sediment can sometimes be rebuilt with a new cartridge or bonnet assembly, but a corroded or failed body is replaced outright — we install Watts, Zurn, and Cash Acme, size the valve to the service line, and set it under live pressure.
 We also confirm the home has a properly sized thermal expansion tank, because a PRV acts as a check valve that closes the system and turns water-heater expansion into a pressure spike with nowhere to go.
-Correcting both together protects the whole {areas} home.
+Correcting both together protects the whole Granite Falls home.

-Signs you need pressure regulator service
+How to tell you need pressure regulator service

 Pressure reads over 80 PSI